salihmarangoz/capsicum_superellipsoid_detector/MEETING_NOTES.md

 ### 26-Aug-2021

-- Heap corruption problem is solved with compiling PCL and Ceres-Solver. https://github.com/PointCloudLibrary/pcl/issues/4904 helped me to find that the root of the problem is the alignment of Eigen variables. **Solution added as the Dependencies section to the README.md**
+- Heap corruption problem is solved with compiling PCL and Ceres-Solver. https://github.com/PointCloudLibrary/pcl/issues/4904 helped me to find that the root of the problem is the alignment of Eigen variables.
 - Fixed ceres-solver can't found while compiling in an empty workspace.
 - Added debugging notes.
 Now debugging with AddressSanitizer can be enabled/disabled commenting one line in `CMakeLists.txt`